EthanSousaProjects/Personal_Server_Setup/README.md

 Once you have clicked save and applied changes, you have mounted a drive to your server.

-To used the drive in OMV you must create a Shared folder in the drive.
+To use the drive in OMV you must create a Shared folder in the drive.
 To do this, go into the Shared Folders sub page in the Storage page and click on the circle with a plus in it.
 You will be taken to a create folder page.

 ![](Initial_OMV_Install/Share_Folders_Create.png)